45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 If you want to relive my teenage years, hit up Rollin Roasters for a roast beef sandwich with cheese and fries.

-Related: Best Things to Do in NYC in the Summer
+Related: NYC Top Attractions in the Summer

 27. Free Fridays at the Intrepid Museum